nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

    1. Other incorrect find commands to try: <br>
       `find phone`, `find_inventory `, `find-finance 1000`.
       Expected: No records will be displayed.
 Error details shown in the status message.

+## **Appendix: Proposed features for future implementation**

+1. Customizable Commands<br>
+   1. We understand that not everybody that uses NUStorage would be comfortable with the current names of commands.
+Therefore, we plan to implement a feature that allows users to rename the commands to better suit their liking.

+1. Graphical Depiction<br>
+   1. Currently, NUStorage only displays inventory and finance records as a static listing.
+We plan to include a new feature that displays the data in a graphical manner.

+   1. Expanding on this, we could include a number of graphical options, such as pie charts, bar graphs and line graphs.

+1. Saving inventory as items instead of records<br>
+   1. Currently, NUStorage saves inventory as records.
+For business that constantly deals with the same set of items daily, it might seem tiresome to constantly have to add inventory records of the same item.
+Thus, we plan to implement a feature that allows users to 'save' a certain inventory item for reuse, allowing them to only have to type the quantity when adding records.